 Instead of calculating everything by hand, you should invest in a food inventory management software that tracks it for you automatically.

-A good software can automate purchase orders when you reach your reorder point for easy inventory receiving, can implement batch tracking to reduce spoilage, and can optimize your working capital for long-term growth of your restaurant.
+Good software can automate purchase orders when you reach your reorder point for easy inventory receiving, can implement batch tracking to reduce spoilage, and can optimize your working capital for the long-term growth of your restaurant.

 A well-designed inventory management software can also help your restaurant meet its inventory KPIs, reduce your lead time, and allow you to run the front-end of your restaurant without worrying so much about the back-end.

-Where can you try out such a powerful software?
+Where can you try out such powerful software?